safeledger logo

 Free zone companies can generally acquire two main types of properties:

-• Freehold Properties: This type of ownership grants the company full and perpetual ownership of the land and the building.
-This is the most sought-after form of ownership and is now available to a wider range of free zone companies in specific areas.
+• Freehold Properties: Grants full and perpetual ownership of land and buildings; now available to more free zone companies in specific areas.

 Process for Free Zone Companies to Acquire Property